 The Sri Lanka visa on arrival permits travelers to stay in the country for up to 30 days (or 60 days for nationals of the Seychelles), but this period can be extended (to 90 days in a single year for Seychellois; to 150 days for Maldivians and Singaporeans.

-Nationals of around 4 countries are not eligible for the ETA or the visa on arrival and therefore must apply for a visa in advance at a Sri Lankan embassy.
+Nationals of a few countries are not eligible for the ETA or the visa on arrival and therefore must apply for a visa in advance at a Sri Lankan embassy.

 Find further information about the different types of visa for Sri Lanka below.